-Notes to the standalone financial statements for the year ended 31 March 2023
+Notes to the standalone financial statements for the year ended 31 March 2023 (Currency: Indian rupees in crores)

 (c) Functional and presentation currency

 These financial statements are presented in Indian Rupees (INR), which is also the Company's functional currency.
 All the financial information have been presented in Indian Rupees (INR) and all amounts have been rounded-off to the nearest crores with two decimals, except for share data and as otherwise stated.